Junk Bond Calculator

 Input Annual Coupon Rate

 Provide the annual interest rate as a percentage of the face value.
-High-yield bonds have higher coupon rates.
+High-yield bonds typically have coupon rates of 6-10%.

 4. 4